rezakhanahmadi342341/rezakhanahmadi342341/README.md

-# Reza Khanahmadi's Project Portfolio
+# Reza Ahmadi's Projects Portfolio

 Welcome!
 This repository showcases a collection of my projects in Machine Learning and Deep Learning.

 https://github.com/user-attachments/assets/3679c558-f97f-4322-a3d7-fe6c98a3c891<!-- Optional: Link the banner image to your projects repo -->

-## Projects Showcase

 Here are some highlights from my projects: